plone/volto/docs/source/addons/best-practices.md

 <!-- ## Best practices for addon development -->

-Here's a rough guideline on addon development.
 Although the addon framework is relatively new in Volto's world, there are quite a few generic addons that can be used in any Volto project.

-From the experience developing some of these open source addons, we recommend that you follow (no need for strictness, of course) this rough
+Based on the experience gained developing some of these addons, we recommend that you follow (no need for strictness, of course) these rough
-guideline:
+guidelines:

 ### Integrate your addon with Volto's addon framework